madprops/gifmaker/README.md

 `webm` and `mp4` should work, and maybe other formats.

-You can pass it a string of words to use on each frame:
+You can pass it a string of lines to use on each frame.

+They are separated by "," (comma).

 ```
-venv/bin/python borat.py --words="Construct Additional Pylons"
+venv/bin/python borat.py --words="Hello Brother, Construct Additional Pylons"
 ```

-It will make 3 frames, one per word.
+It will make 2 frames, one per line.

 If you want to make a gif with 5 random frames and an FPS of 3: